hydrusnetwork/hydrus/docs/getting_started_downloading.md

 It will not be too long until you see a "bandwidth free in xxxxx..." message.
 As a long-term storage solution, hydrus is designed to be polite in its downloading--both to the source server and your computer.
 The client's default bandwidth rules have some caps to stop big mistakes, spread out larger jobs, and at a bare minimum, no domain will be hit more than once a second.

-All the bandwidth rules are completely customisable.
+All the bandwidth rules are completely customisable and are found in `network > data > review bandwidth usage and edit rules`.
 They can get quite complicated.
 I **strongly** recommend you not look for them until you have more experience.
 I **especially strongly** recommend you not ever turn them all off, thinking that will improve something, as you'll probably render the client too laggy to function and get yourself an IP ban from the next server you pull from.

 If you want to download 10,000 files, set up the queue and let it work.
 The client will take breaks, likely even to the next day, but it will get there in time.
 Many users like to leave their clients on all the time, just running in the background, which makes these sorts of downloads a breeze--you check back in the evening and discover your download queues, watchers, and subscriptions have given you another thousand things to deal with.